romelperez/noxtron/README.md

   // The URL path to the Noxtron asset files.
   // In this case, the "node_modules/noxtron/build/umd/" files are copied to the
-  // server public folder at "/umd/".
+  // server URL public folder at "/noxtron/".
-  assetsPath: '/umd/',
+  assetsPath: '/noxtron/',

   // The playground app HTML URL.
-  // In this case, it is "/" which will redirect to "/index.html"
+  // In this case, it is "/" which will render to "/index.html"
   // to have a clean URL.
   playgroundPath: '/',

   // The sandbox app HTML URL.
-  // In this case, it is "/sandbox/" which will redirect to "/sandbox/index.html"
+  // In this case, it is "/sandbox/" which will render to "/sandbox/index.html"
   // to have a clean URL.
   sandboxPath: '/sandbox/',